csuoc/mars_rems_curiosity/README.md

 As seen before, the temperature and pressure profiles, although being very abrupt, are very stable.
 This can allow anyone to extrapolate the values and predict the data.

 Disclaimer: REMS is currently active and has been reporting weather data until the present day.
 Newer data can be obtained from the Planetary Data System from NASA (https://pds.nasa.gov/).
-The purpose of this process is to practice unknown habilities.
+The purpose of this process is to practice new skills.

 ## 8.1 Methedology

 MarsToday() function works as follows: an user inputs a given date beyond 2018-02-28 in the format YYYY-MM-DD.
 MarsToday calls the scrapped database on CAB/REMS "widget" and the initial database "mars", looks for the date on both places and retrieves all the measurements made in years before, but same month and day.
-Then, the data is stored in a dataframe with Pandas and a series of basic statistics are performed: sums up all values and shows to average values and the standard deviation.
+Then, the data is stored in a dataframe with Pandas and a series of basic statistics are performed: it takes all values and shows to average and the standard deviation.
 The values are the extrapolation of the weather given a future date.

 Once the prediction is made, MarsToday calls "widget" database again and shows the information of the given information.

-By comparing the two outputs, the user can realize of the approximation was good enough or not.
+By comparing the two outputs, the user can realize if the approximation was good enough or not.

 As a bonus (and for a cooler effect), the minitool calls NASI API by the two functions "get_pictures_Curiosity" and "call_NASA" and looks for all images taken from any camera onboard Curiosity rover in the selected date.